blog-banner-image

 10. Sam Houston State University

 Sam Houston State University, located in Huntsville, Texas, offers a hybrid online master’s degree in digital forensics that is 30 credits.
-Students must take six required courses, including cyber law and digital security, for a total of 18 credits and then four additional elective courses.
+Students must take six required courses, including cyber law; digital security; network and cyber security; file system forensics; and digital forensics investigation, for a total of 18 credits and then four additional elective courses.

 In addition, the campus features a network security lab to prepare students for training in data, network, and cyber security intrusion detection, prevention, and tracing.
 This program is ideal for students with major or minor degrees in computer science and criminal justice or professional experience who want to expand their knowledge and skills.